DeathMarchtotheSea/DeathMarch/bylaws.md

 This title is given to whoever may have the highest rank.

-If no one completes the Death March, the Chancellor of Timekeeping becomes the Grand Marshal.
+If no one completes the Death March, the Chancellor of Timekeeping becomes the Grand Marshal for the next year.

 Lieutenant Marshal
 ------------------